My Household Online Directory My Pledges My Giving Contribution Statements Volunteer Connect (Pilot)

 Welcome!

-Our Small Group Ministry offerings through Adult Religious Education invite you to engage in learning and sharing at FUS.
+There are many ways to engage in learning, sharing, and serving at FUS.
 Included are opportunities for deep listening, discussion, and the exchange of ideas.
-Through a variety of experiences, we want to ‘open the doors’ more widely to our community, our faith, and our mission.
+Small group ministry takes shape in a variety of experiences—book groups, classes, lectures, movement, art, science, and music.
+We want to ‘open the doors’ more widely to our community, our faith, and our mission.
 Learning together brings us the gifts of growth in self-knowledge and awareness, of support among a loving and intentional community, and of a new depth of connection to Unitarian Universalism.

 Journey Circles